Ridiculous training schedule brings Hannah Bodkin to new level

 “And I go to a meet and I swim, and I’m like, okay, that was really fun and I had a good time and I’m with my team, and just like the vibe of all of it,” Bodkin said.

-At the Jan.
-14 Rumbaugh High School Invitational at Osborn Aquatic Center in Corvallis.

-She won the 100 breaststroke and placed second in the 100 free against an all-star field.
+At the Rumbaugh High School Invitational at on Jan.
+14 at Osborn Aquatic Center in Corvallis, she won the 100 breaststroke and placed second in the 100 free against an all-star field.

 Her time of 1:09.65 in the breaststroke, for instance, isn’t near her time of 1:07.48 from the state meet last season – when she placed 10th – or her personal best in the event of 1:06, but considering she’s at the peak of her training, hasn’t tapered, shaved or worn a fast suit, it shows great improvement.